About the Site

 and the wider international community's maritime heritage.

 far beyond the original resource.
+The number of shipwreck events covered has been substantially increased, including many more details of the vessels.
 A unique interactive mapping system has been specially developed for Shipwrecks UK and, using advanced web

 technology, now offers a unique insight into our maritime history.